matthewtodd/zmk-config/README.md

 - Removed [additional features][miryoku-additional-features] (boot, base, tap, extra, opposite, current).
 - Removed keys I didn't use (insert, RGB, power & output toggles, scroll lock).
+- Added a [Sturdy][sturdy] layer.
+When I tried it before, I remember a vague feeling of bouncing around the keyboard (maybe this is comes from heavier ring finger usage?), and I want more time to quantify it.
+- Added a [Canary][canary] layer.
+This may be where I end up, if it has similar metrics to Sturdy and shares many keys with Colemak.
+I note that the [Vylet][vylet] author took this path.

 ## Things I might try someday